huelemeier/heading-through-a-crowd/README.md

 - getFrustum.m: this script generates frustum data.
 The main script uses this script to do some calculations.
 No need to adapt this script.
 - sample_walker3: motion data for point_light walker with normal speed
 - gravel.rgb.tiff: ground type gravel
+- trajectory_heading_plots.m: Recreate what your participants sketched and save the images

 ## Run the script
 Open the script in Matlab and click on 'run'.
 Matlab automatically requires your input in the command line, and subsequently asks questions.
 Enter the participant id, session number, and further information about the scene (grond, motion parallax, walkers at different depth) subsequently.
 When done, Psychtoolbox automatically opens a window and runs the script in that window.